chrisisbeef/Fishtank/README.md

 <h2>Write a program that simulates a fish tank containing different types of fish.</h2>

 * The deliverable for the program will be the source code as a zip file and can be created by running mvn package from the command line.
-This will create fishtank.zip in the target directory, which you can email to me at chris.schmidt@contrastsecurity.com
+This will create fishtank.zip in the target directory

 * The program shall be executable from the command line and shall take 5 arguments representing different sizes of fish.
 The first argument should be x-large fish, then large fish, medium fish, small fish and finally x-small fish.